 Right now I am focusing on context-switching between the different projects I have; my main project is very researched focused and uses a blue-sky approach to design.
 But I also am responsible for projects that need quarterly deliverables.
 My design process for these tools is much more accelerated.
 At my past jobs, I’ve usually only been responsible for a few projects that are all related.
 But because Netflix is so large, my area of responsibility spans things that don’t immediately have a clear connection.

 Aside from technical skills, what personality traits/characteristics make for an ideal candidate in your role?

 Flexibility, diligence, strong communication and time management skills, empathy, and pragmatism are all traits that would make someone thrive as a Netflix product designer.

 What skills (tech/non-tech) have you improved as a result of working in this role?

 My overall communication skills and my ability to give and take feedback have improved.
-It’s so ingrained in Netflix’s culture that I find myself wanting to apply it outside of work!
+It’s so ingrained in Netflix’s culture that I want to apply it outside of work!
 I have gotten much better about creating a succinct message that helps someone quickly understand what I am trying to say.
-Also, I am getting better at handling doubts and feelings of imposter syndrome because I have a manager who I trust is looking out for me and who I greatly respect.
+Also, I am getting better at handling doubts and feelings of imposter syndrome.
+I have a manager who I trust is looking out for me and who I greatly respect.